brytonh/brytonh.github.io/_posts/2021-01-18-iBGP-Forwarding-Problem.md

 3 packets transmitted, 0 packets received, 100% packet loss
 ```

 Uh oh!
-That's not good, failed pings.
+That's not good, failed.
 Let's follow the packet from AS64512-CE to AS64510-CE.
 We know the initial route is pointing from the CE to the PE3 router, so let's check out the table at PE3.
 ```
 root@PE3# show route 198.51.100.1
 inet.0: 10 destinations, 10 routes (10 active, 0 holddown, 0 hidden)